AdityaKaran109/Data_labeling_free_tools_list/README.md

 * [peak.js](https://github.com/bbc/peaks.js) - Browser-based audio waveform visualisation and UI component for interacting with audio waveforms, developed by BBC UK.
 * [Praat](https://github.com/praat/praat) - Doing Phonetics By Computer
 * [Aubio](https://aubio.org/) - Tool designed for the extraction of annotations from audio signals.
+* [Cicada](https://github.com/ShivarajMeti/cicada-audio-annotation-tool) - Cicada is an audio annotation tool which can be used to annotate .wav files and save the annotation in Pickle (Python List) format (currently).
+Eventually it can be made it save as JSON, XML format as well.

 #### Video